jsdelivrbot/titanium/README.md

 </p>

 ## Reporting Bugs

-When you report a bug, make sure that it hasn't already been reported.
+When you report a bug, make sure that the issue doesn't already exist.
+Once you've done that, include as much as you can about the bug, how to recreate it, and the device(s) and browser(s) it occurs on.
+If possible, include where you think the problem is.

 [Report a bug or issue](https://github.com/rappatic/titaniumcss/issues)